 This initializes the distance to 0.
 Now type f = qfbred(u, 1).
 This is the first form encountered along the principal cycle.
 For the moment, keep the precision low, for example the initial default precision.
 The distance from the identity to f is around 4.253, given by the second component.
 The distance function is approximately additive.
 Since we want a total distance of R, this should be encountered approximately at $R/f[2] \approx 621$ times the distance of f.
 Hence, as a first try, we type f ^621.
-Oops, we overshoot: the distance is now 3173.018... > R. Now we can refine our initial estimate: we should be close to the correct distance if we raise f to the power f of the distance is not a little less than 517.
-Now if we compute f of the principal form right on the dot.
+Oops, we overshoot: the distance is now 3173.018... > R. Now we can refine our initial estimate: we should be close to the correct distance if we raise f to the power f on the dot.
 This is not a lucky accident: we must land extremely close to the correct target using this method, and usually at most one reduction correction step is necessary.
 And the distance component can tell us where we are along the cycle.